four hundred eleven

-I was born in 1951, we still had World War 1 veterans living in abandoned trolly cars similar to these.
+I was born in 1951, we still had World War 1 veterans living in abandoned trolly cars much older than these.
 They were from a trolly system that we would today call light rail.
-Cars and busses became more common so they were abandoned in a yard in an industrial area by the main railroad tracks.
+They went through the city and to a few neighboring towns.
+You can still see remnants of the rail bed.

 I have never understood the purpose of this war and from what I have read most historians are confused too, but they sound real smart.
 One thing I do know all through history almost all nations treat their war veterans like crap.

 I don't know why these men lived in these abandoned trolly cars but the city people respected them.
-Even the teenagers respected them.

 These men were really messed up a couple had missing limbs and some had their nervous systems ruined.
 On the hottest days of summer one soldier would be dressed like it was sub zero weather.

-When we shopped for groceries my mother bought an extra something, a can of beans or salmon, a loaf of bread or can of coffee.
-No one made a big deal out of it it was just something people did.
+When we shopped for groceries my mother bought an extra something, a can of beans or salmon, a loaf of bread or coffee.
+On the way home we would stop the car and one of us would leave it on the step out front.

-We would stop the car and one of us would leave it on the step out front.
 Occasionally you may see a man my dad's age talking with one of the soldiers but they were mostly antisocial.

 I never thought much about it but the community supplied everything these men needed.
-One day as driving by I saw my doctor leaving with his black bag.
+One day as we were driving by I saw my doctor leaving with his black bag.
 In those days doctors did house calls so I knew what it was.

-As I grew older I discovered cars and girls so I didn't think much about those men.
-I assume the help and respect continued without fan fair.
 It may have been what small towns did back then but I believe it still goes on in large and small towns and like always it is done in secret.

 There are bad people but there are far more good people.
 They do acts of kindness without recognition just because it is the right thing to do.